 Extensive green roofs

-Extensive green roofs have shallow (typically 7–10cm) soils.
-They support sedums, moss, herbs, grasses and other vegetation where low or no maintenance is required.
-They are the lightest type of green roof.
+Extensive green roofs will have shallow (typically 7–10cm) soils and are the lightest type.
+They support sedums, moss, herbs, and grasses.
+They also support other vegetation, which is where low or no maintenance is required.

-Extensive green roofs provide attractive protection to the waterproof
+Extensive green roofs providing attractive protection to the waterproof

-membrane and significantly reduce water run-off.
-When the green roof is completed, inspection once or twice per year shall be provided.
-Regular fertilization once per year, in fall or early spring, is required to ensure proper growth and success.
-The irrigation system is not needed unless there are extremely long periods of dry weather conditions.
-Regular access to the extensive green roof is not required.
+membrane can significantly reduce water run-off.
+A completed roof needs inspection once or twice per year.
+Regular fertilization once per year, whether in fall or early spring, is necessary to ensure proper growth and success.
+The irrigation system is not needed in many conditions.
+However, if extremely long periods of dry weather conditions are existing, irrigation is necessary.
+Regular access to the extensive roof is not necessary.

 Intensive green roofs

-Intensive green roofs have a deeper soil layer (15cm upwards) and a wider variety of plant types can be grown, from lawns to ornamental bushes and semi-mature trees.
-The type of planting will determine the depth of soil required, the need for an irrigation system, and the level of maintenance.
-Regular roof access is normally provided on this type of green roof; therefore, paved areas, walls, and even water features are incorporated in the design.
+Intensive green roofs have a deeper soil layer (15cm upwards).
+This type of roof also has a wider variety of plant types can be grown.
+This includes lawns and ornamental bushes and semi-mature trees.
+The type of planting determines the depth of soil required, the need for an irrigation system, and the level of maintenance.
+Regular roof access is normally provided.
+So, this is great for paved areas, walls, and even water features.